Posted by : Aahil Shaik Thursday, July 30, 2020

 A Simple Guide to Annual Hajj Pilgrimage

-Millions of Muslims from all over the world will arrive in Makkah to witness and to perform the Hajj, which begins on Dhu Al Hijjah month, this year there are limited pilgrims due to the restrictions of Corona virus.
+Every year, Millions of Muslims from all over the world will arrive in Makkah to witness and to perform the Hajj, which begins on Dhu Al Hijjah month, this year is restricted to limited pilgrims, due to the restrictions of Corona virus.

 Hajj is the 5th pillar of Islam, So it is a mandatory duty for Muslims at least once in a lifetime, if they have physical and financial ability.